Jackinfire/Programming_Test/README.md

-Here lies teh content of my Programming Test
+Here lies the content of my Programming Test